MicrosoftDocs/webview2-win32-reference/1-0-824-prerelease/icorewebview2.md

 > public HRESULT [CapturePreview](#capturepreview)([COREWEBVIEW2_CAPTURE_PREVIEW_IMAGE_FORMAT](#corewebview2_capture_preview_image_format) imageFormat, IStream * imageStream, [ICoreWebView2CapturePreviewCompletedHandler](icorewebview2capturepreviewcompletedhandler.md) * handler)

 Specify the format of the image with the `imageFormat` parameter.
 The resulting image binary data is written to the provided `imageStream` parameter.
 When `CapturePreview` finishes writing to the stream, the `Invoke` method on the provided `handler` parameter is run.
+This method fails if called before the first ContentLoading event.
+For example if this is called in the NavigationStarting event for the first navigation it will fail.
+For subsequent navigations, the method may not fail, but will not capture an image of a given webpage until the ContentLoading event has been fired for it.
+Any call to this method prior to that will result in a capture of the page being navigated away from.

 ```cpp
 // Show the user a file selection dialog, then save a screenshot of the WebView